behalka/nodejs-vanilla-api-template/README.md

 # STRV vanilla API template

+## What's the goal here

+- to try to explore the options of pure Javascript
+- to try to leverage simple composition patterns over OOP
+- to build a minimal API skeleton with as little magic as possible
+  - with GraphQL server
+  - without decorators
+  - with the most transparent ORM I know of - Objection.js

-## TODO:
+## TODO - functionality

-- simple 3-entities example
+- simple 3-entities example (User, Event, Tag)
 - fancy tags search to test ORM capabilities
 - Nexus/Objection.js implementation
-- Pagination
+- generic pagination